Power BI Tutorial

 Data Integration

-An organization needs to work with data which comes from different sources which can be in various file formats.
-The data should be extracted from a different source which can be from different servers or databases.
+An organization needs to work with data which comes from different sources and can be in various file formats.
+The data should be extracted from different sources, which can be different servers or databases.
 This data is integrated into one standard format in a common staging area.

 Data Processing

-In this stage, the integrated data is still not prepared for visualization as the data needs processing.
-This data is pre-processed.
-For example, redundant values, missing values will be removed from the data set.
+In this stage, the integrated data is still not prepared for visualization because the data needs processing.
+This data is pre-processed: for example, redundant values and missing values are removed from the data set.

-The business rule should be applied to the data when the data is cleaned.
-You can load that data back to Data Warehouse.
+Business rules should be applied to the data once it is cleaned.
+You can then load that data back into a Data Warehouse.

 Data Presentation

-Once the data is loaded and processed, it can be visualized much better with use of various visualization that Power Bi has to offer.
-Use of dashboard and report helps one represent data more intuitively.
-This visual report helps business end users to take business decision based on the insights.
+Once the data is loaded and processed, it can be visualized much better with the various visualizations that Power BI has to offer.
+Using dashboards and reports helps represent data more intuitively.
+These visual reports help business end users to make business decisions based on the insights.

 Install and run Power BI Desktop